JWST COSMOS-3D: Spectroscopic Census and Luminosity Function of [O III] Emitters at 6.75<z<9.05 in COSMOS: Discussion

 \section{Discussion}

-\subsection{Cosmic Variance of $z\sim 7-9$ \oiii\ Emitters}
+\subsection{Cosmic variance of $z\sim 7-9$ \oiii\ emitters}

-We now leverage the large Field of View of COSMOS-3D to determine the impact of cosmic variance on the $7\!<\!z\!<\!9$ \oiii\ LF.
-We divide the COSMOS-3D data into the 18 observations available as of June 2025, which are each a mosaic of $4\times2$ NIRCam WFSS pointings (Kakiichi in prep.).
+We now leverage the large field of view of COSMOS-3D to determine the impact of cosmic variance on the $7\!<\!z\!<\!9$ \oiii\ $5008\ \AA$ LF.
+We divided the COSMOS-3D data into its 20 observations that are each a mosaic of $4\times2$ NIRCam WFSS pointings (Kakiichi in prep.).
 Incidentally, this is the same mosaic pattern and field of view of a single FRESCO GOODS field \citep{Oesch2023}, making the comparison with earlier studies straightforward.

-We compute a bootstrap estimate of the \oiii\ LFs at $z=7$ and $z=8$ by using randomly sampling the $18$ observations with replacement.
-Assuming that the $18$ observations are independent, we find that the bootstrap estimate uncertainty is very close to the relative uncertainty due to the Poisson error uncertainty at the bright end where the sample is complete (Fig. \ref{fig:bootstrap}).
-Assuming that cosmic variance is not strongly luminosity-dependent over the luminosity range considered, we take the weighted average difference (in quadrature) of the Poisson error and the estimated bootstrap uncertainty to compute a fiducial cosmic variance of $15.1\%$ at $z\sim7$ and $13.4\%$ at $z=7.9$.
-We note that the $z\sim 8$ redshift range is impacted by the presence of a large overdensity spanning the whole COSMOS-3D field (Champagne in prep.), thus biasing our estimate lower as the bootstrap samples are (most likely) highly correlated.
+We computed a bootstrap estimate of the \oiii\ $5008\ \AA$ LFs at $z=7$ and $z=8$ by using randomly sampling the $20$ observations with replacement.
+Assuming that the $20$ observations are independent, we find that the bootstrap estimate uncertainty is very close to the relative uncertainty due to the Poisson error uncertainty at the bright end where the sample is complete (Fig. \ref{fig:bootstrap}).
+Assuming that cosmic variance is not strongly luminosity-dependent over the luminosity range considered, we take the average difference (in quadrature) of the Poisson error and the estimated bootstrap uncertainty to compute a fiducial cosmic variance of $6.7\pm1.2\%$ at $z\sim7$ and $19.4\pm1.9\%$ at $z=7.9$.
+We note that the $z\sim 7$ estimate is impacted by the presence of a large overdensity spanning the whole COSMOS-3D field (Champagne in prep.), thus biasing our estimate lower as the bootstrap samples are (most likely) highly correlated.